xabbu42/Master/arbeit.md

 So we have no clear definition of inputs in the original definition of LP matching the definition of inputs in G3lp, and therefore also currently no way to expand Yu's result to all inputs.
-But we can stipulate that the inputs of derivation $d$ as constructed by the realization theorem (\ref{realization}) are exactly the realizations of formulas $⊟_iA$ with negative polarity in the original G3s proof.
-As G3s enjoys the subformula property, that means all inputs used in the proof thus constructed are actually also inputs in the final formula of the proof.
+But we can stipulate that the inputs of a derivation $d$ as constructed by the realization theorem (\ref{realization}) are exactly the realizations of formulas $⊟_iA$ with negative polarity in the original G3s proof.
+As G3s enjoys the subformula property, that means all inputs used in the proof thus constructed are actually also inputs in the final formula of the proof, a property which does not hold for all derivations as discussed above.
 We have to assume without proof that this definitions of inputs somehow matches the exact definition given in the context of G3lp proofs.
 That is, there exists a G3lp proof for a G3s proof where only realizations of formulas with negative polarity